cooperrc/advanced-dynamics/_build/html/_sources/module_00/introduction.md

 * Read the syllabus and post a discussion response
 * Read about the course's organization and tools.
 * Take a 5-minute practice quiz
-* Submit a practice quiz to Google Classroom
+* Submit a practice quiz
 * Review the University of Connecticut's academic policies
-* Complete an Introduction to Python Homework and submit your work in your Google classroom
+* Complete an Introduction to Python Homework and submit your work